Post Installation Setup

 docker network create grid

-After that you can open the browser http://dockerhostIP:4444/grid/console to check selenium grid/node installation status.
+After that, you can open the browser http://dockerhostIP:4444/grid/console to check the Selenium Grid/Node installation status.